opensouthcode/moraga/CONTRIBUTING.md

 ## Development Environment

-To isolate your host system from OSEM development we have prepared a container based development environment, based on [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
+To isolate your host system from Moraga development we have prepared a container based development environment, based on [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
 Here's a step by step guide how to set it up.

-**WARNING**: Since we mount the repository into our container, your user id and the id of the osem user inside the container need to be the same.
+**WARNING**: Since we mount the repository into our container, your user id and the id of the moraga user inside the container need to be the same.
 If your user id (`id -u`) is something else than `1000` you can copy the docker-compose override example file and in it, set your user id in the variable *CONTAINER_USERID*.